Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

 ## Alternate Routes

 Single Pass Compilers: Compilers that generate code without intermediate representations.
 This leads to heavily restricted language designs.
 C and Pascal were designed in the time of strict memory limitations, meaning the compiler did not have the privilege of generating IR's.
-Lead to features such as forward decleration of functions
+Led to features such as forward decleration of functions

 Tree-walk Interpreters: Method that executes the code right after parsing it to an AST.
 Interpreter parses the syntax tree one branch/leaf at a time and evaluates a node as it goes.
 Commonly used for student projects and little languages, not general-purpose languages that need to be fast